 Keep those elements in mind because you’ll structure your strategy around them!

-Map out Your Offer
+Map Out Your Offer

 When building a funnel from scratch, start where the lead enters your sales funnel.
 That means the top of the funnel - the part where lead generation happens - where the lead magnet works its magic.